Recipe Overview

 Muffin ingredients and streusel ingredients.

-Let’s get started!
-Get your oven preheating and spray your muffin tins with a little nonstick spray.
+Get ready.
+Turn your oven on to start preheating and spray your muffin tins with a nonstick spray, or grease them with shortening.

-In a medium sized bowl, mix together the streusel ingredients.
+Make streusel.
+In a medium sized bowl, measure out the streusel ingredients.
 Use a fork or pastry cutter to cut the butter in until the streusel looks like coarse crumbs.
 When you pinch a bit in your fingertips, it should stay together in a little clump.
 Set it aside for now.

 Four images showing how to make streusel.